If God exists, I hope he has a good excuse.

 Here’s the broad strokes of my story.

-From excelling in many categories of life, even wanting to be a missionary doctor at one point, to years of a steadily excruciating debilitation.
-Burns and inflammations covering 70% of my body due to a faulty autoimmune system (Eczema) that worsened every year from 1999.
-At it’s worst, I spend most of 2008 and 2009 stuck in my bedroom, writhing in pain.
+From excelling in many categories of life, even wanting to be a missionary doctor at one point, I experienced years of a steadily excruciating debilitation.
+Burns and inflammations covering 70% of my body due to a faulty autoimmune system (Eczema) that worsened every year since 1999 when I was at age 24.
+At it’s worst, by age 33, I spend most of 2008 and 2009 stuck in my bedroom, writhing in pain.
 I lost career, health and friends.

 When my brain was not feeling numb by the painkillers and searing pains, I felt betrayed by God.